ZachHandley/AppwriteUtils/packages/appwrite-utils/README.md

 `appwrite-utils` is a comprehensive TypeScript library designed to streamline the development process for Appwrite projects.
 This library provides a suite of utilities and helper functions that facilitate data manipulation, schema management, YAML configuration validation, and seamless integration with Appwrite services.
 Whether you're managing data migrations, schema updates, or building custom tools on top of the CLI architecture, `appwrite-utils` provides the foundation for professional Appwrite development.

-**Version 1.6.1**: Internal improvements for better code organization and maintainability.
+Highlights:
+- Dual-terminology schemas for Collections and TablesDB
+- Multi-database targeting via `databaseId` or `databaseIds`

 ## Features